 Ingredients

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 (4-ounce) can chopped mild or hot green chiles, drained
+- 1 can (4-ounce) chopped mild or hot green chiles drained

 - 1 cup barbecue sauce